 Our four-year degree programmes (including a foundation year) provide an alternative route to undergraduate study at university if you do not have the grades to access higher education in the traditional way.

-On successful completion of the Humanities Foundation Year pathway you will progress on to the Liberal Arts (with a Foundation Year) undergraduate degree.
+On successful completion of the Humanities Foundation Year pathway you will progress on to the Liberal Arts undergraduate degree.
+You can also choose to study Liberal Arts with a placement year of paid work experience.

 We've put together a bespoke virtual open day for anyone interested in studying at St Mary's.